AnthoNoel/AnthoNoel/README.md

 ### Hi there 👋

-💬 Hello, I'm Anthony, I'm currently training as a web developer at the O'clock school, where I found a real passion.
+💬 Hello, I'm Anthony, I made a career change, where I found a real passion.

 🔭 I’m currently working on PHP/SYMFONY
 👯 I have been working in a factory for almost 10 years now.